My day job was driving me insane.

 - Have time to work on my own interests outside of business

-One of the Amazon services that few know about (in fact, it’s one of the best kept secrets) is a fulfillment service called FBA where Amazon will ship your products for you.
+One of the Amazon services that few know about (in fact, it’s one of the best kept secrets) is a Fulfillment Service called FBA where Amazon will ship your products for you.

 This is not drop-shipping; it’s way better, and provides a better value for you and for your customer.

-You ship your product in bulk to Amazon, and when a customer orders, Amazon takes care of the rest: getting it there, customer support, and returns handling.
+A seller or merchant ships product in bulk to Amazon, and when a customer orders, Amazon takes care of the rest: getting it there, customer support, and returns handling.

 I’ve seen people use the fulfillment service and lose money, not sell inventory, and go negative, because the other aspects of their Internet Business are all wrong.

-So how do you sell on Amazon?
+How do you Sell Successfully on Amazon?

 Starting with the right vision, knowing that you want to do well, and provide a good income whether it replaces your old income or supplements your current income with some extra spending money, starting right is important.

 I learned the hard way through hours and hours of research and the school of hard knocks.
 We had a lot of mistakes and setbacks along the way because we didn’t have good guidance of how to do it.